Colony of Jamaica: Growth of slavery

 The oppression of the enslaved Africans in Jamaica was considered by contemporaries to be amongst the most brutal in the world.
 Punishments heaped on enslaved African populations by white enslavers included forcing one enslaved person to defecate in the mouth of another enslaved person and then gagging the victim for several hours and forcing them to swallow it (a practice known as Derby's Dose), floggings, whippings to the point of loss of life, "pickling" which was whipping a person until there were open wounds and then placing the victim in a vat of salt and banana peppers (another part of Derby's Dose), hanging by the feet, gang rape, branding on the forehead, and more.

 In 1739, Charles Leslie wrote that, "No Country excels [Jamaica] in a barbarous Treatment of Slaves, or in the cruel Methods they put them to Death."

 Jamaica's Black African population did not increase significantly in number until well into the eighteenth century, in part because the slave ships coming from the west coast of Africa preferred to first unload at the islands of the Eastern Caribbean.

-In 1673, there were nearly 8,000 white colonizers in Jamaica, and over 9,000 Africans kept in slavery.
-By 1690, that margin increased to 10,000 white colonizers and 30,000 Africans kept enslaved.
+In 1673, there were nearly 8,000 white colonisers in Jamaica, and over 9,000 Africans kept in slavery.
+By 1690, that margin increased to 10,000 white colonisers and 30,000 Africans kept enslaved.
 At the beginning of the eighteenth century, the number of enslaved Africans in Jamaica did not exceed 45,000, but by 1713, the white population had declined to an estimated 7,000, while there were 55,000 enslaved Africans on the island.
 The population of enslaved Africans rose to about 75,000 in 1730, and passed the 100,000 mark in the 1740s.
 In 1778, the population of enslaved Africans passed 200,000, and by 1800 it had increased to over 300,000.